wp-plugins/apply-with-linkedin-buttons/readme.txt

 == Description ==

 Easily add "Apply with LinkedIn" buttons to your posts and lets you customize them.
-Let people apply jobs using their LinkedIn profile.
+Let people apply to your jobs using their LinkedIn profile.
 Receive applications to your nominated email address.
 The plugin features an options page in which the following can be configured:

-Display options: Custom styling option, adds a containing div with classname which you can style in your stylesheet Configuration options: Web service based webhook to insert applications directly to your database
+* Display options: Custom styling option, adds a containing div with classname which you can style in your stylesheet
+* Configuration options: Web service based webhook to insert applications directly to your database

 == Installation ==